sonam1975/post_comments/README.md

                         ]

-             'GET /songs/likes'
+             'GET /songs/song-id/likes'
-            returns all the number of likes for a particular song which would be a number likes : INT
+            returns total number of likes for a particular song which would be a number likes : INT

-            'GET /songs/repost'
+            'GET /songs/song-id/reposts'
-            returns all the number of reposts for a particular song which would be a number repost : INT
+            returns total number of reposts for a particular song which would be a number repost : INT

-            'GET /songs/playsCount'
+            'GET /songs/song-id/playsCount'
             returns all the number of likes for a particular song which would be a number playsCount : INT

+            'GET /songs/:song-id/username/:user-id/comment'
+            gets the comment date and time posted by the user for the particular song {comment: String,
+            Date: Date,
+            PostedTime: Time,
+            timeSpan: Time
+            }